quicksmiles/CCAFE_APP/docs/source/plan.rst

 **Title:**
 GWAS Data Processing with Python and R Integration

 **Objective:**
-The goal of this project is to create a system where users can upload a GWAS summary statistics file, and the system will query gnomAD for allele frequencies based on the "chromosome" and "position" variables.
-Once merged, R methods will be applied to the resulting table using Python as the orchestrating environment.
-All user data will be purged after processing to maintain privacy.
+The goal of this project is to create a web based user interface, where researchers can upload their GWAS summary statistics file in Variant Call Format (vcf) and recapitulate case and control allele frequencies (AF) in their dataset.
+The system will query gnomAD to pull and merge required fields needed to compute the case and contol allele frequencies, specifically superpopulation minor allele frequencies.
+The gnomAD information will be merged with the researchers dataset based on "chromosome" and "dsposition" fields.
+Once merged, R methods that reconstruct allele frequencies for case and control will be applied to the dataset.
+After the resulting table is produced all data will be purged after processing to maintain privacy.

 **Scope:**

+The following outlines the scope of requirements and tools used, necessary for the minimal and primary functionality of this web based applicaiton.

-* Users upload or provide a URL to GWAS files from gnomAD build 38.
+* Users upload GWAS file from gnomAD build 38.
+* User upload must contain "chromosome", "position", "number of cases", "number of controls", "odds ratio (OR)" or "beta coefficient", "allele frequency total (combined caase and control)" or "standard error (SE)"
-* Hail queries gnomAD for allele frequency data.
+* Hail queries gnomAD for superpopulation minor allele frequency data.
 * Data merged on "chromosome" and "position."
 * R methods are applied via `rpy2` or script execution.
-* Data purging post-processing.
+* Data purging post-processing via Docker services or Google Dataproc.
 * Docker Compose for deployment.
 * Hosted on Google Cloud Platform (GCP) virtual machine.

-2. Requirements
+1. Requirements
 ---------------

 **Functional Requirements:**

-* Users can upload a GWAS summary statistics file via a web interface from build-GRCh 38.
+* Users can upload a GWAS summary statistics VCF file that's on build GRCh38 via a web interface.
-* The program will query gnomAD for allele frequencies corresponding to the "chromosome" and "position" in the user's file.
+* The program will query gnomAD via Hail for superpopulation minor allele frequencies corresponding to the "chromosome" and "position" in the user's file.
-* Data merging of the GWAS summary statistics file with the gnomAD allele frequencies based on matching "chromosome" and "position" along with gnomAD group they want to query.
+* Data merging of the GWAS summary statistics file with the gnomAD superpopulation minor allele frequencies based on matching "chromosome" and "position".
 * R methods are applied to the merged data from within Python.
 * After processing, the user’s data is securely deleted.
 * The system runs within Docker containers, including one for the web server and one for task management.